dpjanes/iotdb-iotql/docs/IOSQL.md

 The main issue with this one is if the lights are already on, or somewhere turns them on, they'll turn off because of this rule.
 There almost has to be some sort of "incrementing" system.

+## Select everything that is in the Interstitial State

+Interstitial meaning ostate has a value

+	SELECT
+		meta.name
+	WHERE
+		ostate.*